Pets & wildlife

-Free potable drinking water is available on all powered sites and from all camp kitchens
+Free potable drinking water is available on all powered sites, from all camp kitchens and in all accommodation

-We have free hot showers and excellent modern bathroom facilities, perfect after a day out walking
+We have free hot showers and excellent modern bathroom facilities for our guest.
+Perfect after a day out walking

 If you have to get your gear clean, Takarakka is a lovely place to do your laundry.
 Washing machine, clothes line and clothes dryer are provided, and washing machine tokens can be purchased at general store for $5 per load and include environmentally-friendly detergent

 Due to our remote location, we ask that you use our clean, modern amenities while you’re here and use the free public dump points available at Rolleston, Injune, Springsure, Emerald and Roma on the way in and out of the gorge.
 Thanks for your understanding.
 Caught short?
 We do have a dump point available for ’emergencies’.
 Please note – Takarakka operates a fully environmental biological waste treatment system and dumping of chemical toilet waste is prohibited into our system

 We don’t have a rubbish tip at Takarakka, and as we’re in the national park, ask that you ‘only leave footprints’.
 If your camp chair, tent or tarp ‘dies’ during your visit, feel sad, but please take it back out with you

 We now have (very) limited mobile phone coverage at Takarakka – with Telstra if you have the latest Smart Phone on 4G, plus Optus (although both this Telstra & Optus coverage is intermittent).